COGS18/LectureNotes-COGS18/README.md

 # LectureNotes-COGS18
-Lecture Notes for COGS 18 Section B (Fall 2023; Hempel)
+Lecture Notes for COGS 18 Section B (Winter 2024; Hempel)

 Jupyter notebooks used in lecture for our Introduction to Python course.